moxiecode/moxie/README.md

 <a name="prepare" />
 #### Prerequisites

-First of all you will need to download mOxie package from [here on github]() and extract it to your workspace directory.
+First of all you will need to download mOxie package from [here on github](https://github.com/moxiecode/moxie/archive/master.zip) and extract it to your workspace directory.

 Building environment is based on [Node.js](http://nodejs.org/), mainly because it is cool and easy, but even more importantly, because it is powered by JavaScript (we love JavaScript :).
 Node.js binaries (as well as Source) [are available](http://nodejs.org/download/) for all major operating systems.

-In addtion to Node.js some additional modules are required, simply change your working directory to where you have extracted mOxie package and run: `node bootstrap`.
+In addtion to Node.js some additional modules are required, simply change your working directory to where you have extracted mOxie package and run: `npm install`.
 All dependencies will be downloaded and installed automatically.

 *Note:* currently for unknown reason, locally installed Node.js modules on Windows, may not be automatically added to the system PATH.
 So if `jake` commands below are not recognized you will need to add them manually: